esrf-bliss/Lima-camera-advacam/doc/tango.rst

 ======================== =============== ================================= =====================================
 Property name	         Mandatory	 Default value	                   Description
 ======================== =============== ================================= =====================================
-config_path              Yes             N/A                               the detector yaml configuration file energy_threshold         No              3.6                               the energy threshold in keV
+config_path              Yes             N/A                               the detector XML configuration file energy_threshold         No              3.6                               the energy threshold in keV
 ======================== =============== ================================= =====================================